 The Chair is to preside at all meetings at which the Chair is present.
 If the Chair is not present at a meeting, the Deputy Chair is to preside.
 If both the Chair and Deputy Chair are not present at a meeting, the director chosen by the directors present at the meeting is to preside.

 To conduct a meeting, the Board must meet the required minimum number of directors (a quorum), which will be half the number of directors of which the Board for the time being consists or, if that number is not a whole number, the next higher whole number, (excluding any director who has a conflict of interest).

 Questions are decided by a majority of the votes of the directors present and voting at a meeting (excluding any director who has a conflict of interest).
 The Chair has the casting vote if the votes are equal.

 Directors must attend all meetings where practicable.
 If a director is unable to attend a meeting, the Company Secretary should be advised in advance of the meetings.
 Directors will still receive papers if they are not attending the meeting.

 The CEO will attend all meetings.
 Other WorkCover officers and external guests may attend meetings at the request of the Board.

 Draft meeting minutes will be prepared by the Company Secretary and approved by the Chair, within one week of meetings, and will be presented for endorsement at the subsequent Board meeting.
 The Board must keep minutes of its proceedings.

 Access to board papers

-Section 411 of the Act, requires the Board to provide quarterly reports on WorkCover's operations to the Minister within one month of the end of the quarter.
 As a statutory body, WorkCover must provide the Minister with an annual report no later than three months after the end of the financial year.
-The Board shall approve both the quarterly and annual reports.
+The Board shall approve both the quarterly and annual reports (accounts).